 There’s a threat online that’s become all too familiar to internet security professionals.
 These phishing attacks, as they’re called, typically come in the form of an email that looks totally normal and genuine, with the aim of convincing the email recipient to provide personal information like passwords, credit card details and banking information.
+Student bank account holders can be a easy target for the hackers as they are not too aware of hacking tricks.
 Hackers may also target organizations and private agency employees to steal sensitive data.
 Even organizations with the high standard of security have fallen victim to these attacks.

 Internet marketing companies use a whole lot of online accounts that deal with company and client information.
 Here at TechWyse, we use a plethora of tools and software for secure and efficient client and resource management.
 The great peril here is that the login details are shared among a number of employees.
 This warrants the utmost attention to information security in our company.